buck-co/save-async/README.md

 ### Install Unity Converters for Newtonsoft.Json (strongly recommended)

+1. Copy this git URL: `https://github.com/applejag/Newtonsoft.Json-for-Unity.Converters.git#upm`
+2. In Unity, open the Package Manager from the menu by going to `Window > Package Manager`
+3. Click the plus icon in the upper left and choose `Add package from git URL...`
+4. Paste the git URL into the text field and click the `Add` button.

-This package depends on Unity's Json.NET package for serializing data, which is already included as a package dependency and will be installed automatically.
+Save Async depends on Unity's Json.NET package for serializing data, which is already included as a package dependency and will be installed automatically.
 However, Unity types like Vector3 don't serialize to JSON very nicely, and can include ugly recursive properly loops, like this:

 ```json
 {